aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/self_paced/01_account.md

 ---

 {{% notice warning %}}
-Your account must have the ability to create new IAM roles and scope other IAM permissions.
+::alert[Your account must have the ability to create new IAM roles and scope other IAM permissions.]{type="info"}
 {{% /notice %}}

 1. If you don't already have an AWS account with Administrator access: [create